esquires/lvdb/python/README.rst

     let g:lvdb_toggle_lines = 2     # always toggle lines for *.py files
     let g:lvdb_toggle_lines = 3     # always toggle lines for all files

+Finally, if you want lvdb to close files that it has opened you can set

+    let g:lvdb_close_tabs = 1       # default 0

 Sample Workflow (python debugging)
 ----------------------------------